 Studies have established links between oral health and overall well being, and dental cleanings can help to lessen the risk of ailments such as cancer, lung infections, heart disease and stroke, and diabetes.

 Good oral health not only gives you an attractive smile; it can also help to keep the rest of your body healthy.
 Dental exams and cleanings every six months are generally sufficient but may be needed more often, depending on the condition of your oral health.

 Having to visit your dentist twice a year for a dental exam and cleaning may not be the appointment you most look forward to, but it’s one of the most important.
 Regular dental check-ups and cleanings can stop problems before they start.

 - Help to prevent tooth decay and gum disease.

 - Save you money in the long run by helping to avoid costly treatments.

 - Help to diagnose any problems with your overall health.

 - Help to keep your tooth enamel strong.

 A dental practice with a strong focus on preventive dentistry can help to safeguard your oral and general health with comprehensive check-ups and cleanings.
 They will also be able to offer preventive treatments such as fluoride applications and dental sealants.

-How to Take Full Advantage of the Benefits of Dental Exams and Cleanings
+How to Take Full Advantage of the Benefits of Dental Exams

 To get the most from dental exams and professional teeth cleaning, it’s important to maintain a good routine of oral healthcare at home.
 The bacteria that attack your teeth and gums are persistent and can quickly develop – even after professional hygiene measures.